emmahsax/highline_wrapper/README.md

 > HighlineWrapper.new.ask('What is your favorite number?', {required: true}) What is your favorite number?

 --- This question is required ---
 What is your favorite number?

 --- This question is required ---
 What is your favorite number?

 --- This question is required ---
 What is your favorite number?
 2
 => "2"

+> HighlineWrapper.new.ask('What is your favorite number?', {required: true, include_newline: true}) What is your favorite number?

+--- This question is required ---

+What is your favorite number?

+--- This question is required ---

+What is your favorite number?

+--- This question is required ---

+What is your favorite number?
+2

+=> "2"

 > HighlineWrapper.new.ask('What is your favorite color?')
 What is your favorite color?

 => ""

 > HighlineWrapper.new.ask('What is your favorite color?', {default: 'orange'}) What is your favorite color?

 => "orange"

 > HighlineWrapper.new.ask('Please type your private token:', {secret: true})